 Travelodge, Quayside

 As we chose to begin our mammoth hike from the coastline, we added an additional 12km to our first day before we began the official Wall Path at Segedunum fort.
 (If you can, we’d recommend doing the same – there’s something very satisfying about saying you’ve hiked from coast to coast!)
-20km later, we arrived at our first stop of the trip – a large Travelodge in Quayside.
-While it’s not the most luxurious stopover by any means, it’s a consistent chain and we’d recommend this Travelodge over other hotels along the river – while other hotels sit right on the busy main road, Travelodge Quayside is slightly further out from the hustle and bustle of bars, restaurants and traffic noise.
+20km later, we arrived at our first stop of the trip – a large Travelodge in Quayside that’s situated directly on the Path.
+While it’s not the a luxurious stopover by any means, it’s a consistent chain and we’d recommend this Travelodge over other hotels along the river – while other hotels sit right on the busy main road, Travelodge Quayside is slightly further out from the hustle and bustle of bars, restaurants and traffic noise.
 We enjoyed a peaceful night’s sleep from our river-view room, which was much appreciated in gearing up for day two of our hike.
+Find out more and book your stay here.

 The Robin Hood Inn, East Wallhouses

 After a 27km day of hiking along pavements, that eventually gave way to a steep hill leading us to our first remaining piece of Wall on the Path, we were glad to arrive at The Robin Hood Inn.
-We chose this traditional English pub mostly for its prime location right on the Wall Path, meaning we didn’t need to detour from our route and add unnecessary steps to our day.
-We had a few little issues during our stay, though these were quickly rectified (read more on our full itinerary post) but the pub has somewhat of a monopoly on the area as it’s one of the the only options on the Path at this stage.
-The main reason we’d still recommend it for a stopover at this point on the route is due to our room being so comfortable.
-Our ensuite bathroom had a wide range of complementary toiletries, and we very much appreciated the full bath to sink into after a long second day of hiking.
-The bed was large and the curtains thick, making for a blissful, uninterrupted night’s sleep – despite being on the main road.
+We chose this traditional English pub mostly for its prime location right on the Wall Path, meaning we didn’t need to detour from our route and add unnecessary steps to our day, plus the pub downstairs meant we didn’t need to leave the building to enjoy an evening meal.
+There aren’t many options for accommodation at this stage on the Path, plus the staff are friendly and the room was so comfortable, making it an easy choice for a stop at this stage.
+Our ensuite bathroom had a wide range of complementary toiletries, and we very much appreciated having a bath to soak in after a long second day of hiking.
+The large bed and thick curtains made for a blissful, uninterrupted night’s sleep – despite being situated on the main road.
+Find out more and book your stay here.

 The Old School House, Haltwhistle

-Our arrival at this stop couldn’t come soon enough, as we hiked 32km on the hottest day of our trip so far.
-Paired with a visit to a very busy Housesteads fort (we had no idea we’d chosen school half term as the week to complete our hike…) we were very pleased to finally arrive at The Old School House, close to 8pm.
-While choosing to detour off the Path to Haltwhiste added around 45 minutes to our hike, something we tried to avoid as we carried all our gear on our backs, this small, 5-roomed B&B was one of our absolute favourites of the week.
-Our hosts were incredibly friendly and thoughtful, providing complementary chocolates and homemade brownies in our room, with breakfast the following morning consisting of an extensive list of just about every breakfast food you can imagine!
+Our arrival at this stop couldn’t come soon enough, as we had hiked 32km on the hottest day of our trip so far, and stopped off at Housesteads Fort during a particularly busy period.
+We were very pleased to finally arrive at our picturesque B&B for the evening at The Old School House.
+While choosing to detour off the Path to Haltwhiste added around 45 minutes to our hike (something we tried to avoid as we carried all our gear on our backs), this small, 5-roomed B&B was one of our absolute favourite stays of the week.
+The hosts are incredibly friendly and thoughtful, providing complementary chocolates and homemade brownies in our room, with breakfast the following morning consisting of an extensive list of just about every breakfast food you can imagine.
 They also offer to drop hikers back to the Path in their car, though we chose to tough it out!
 We only wish we could have spent longer here, and have since talked about returning just to appreciate what a truly special place this characterful, converted building is.
+Find out more and book your stay here.

 Brookside Villa, Gilsland

 Another of our top stopovers, Brookside Villa is another B&B with fantastic hosts, where nothing is too much trouble.
 This was probably the most peaceful accommodation we stayed at too, as it’s situated a short walk out of the main part of Gilsland village.
 In the dining room on the ground floor, the hosts have set up a small supplies shop offering thoughtful essentials for hikers (think blister plasters and suncream) plus a few complementary snacks.
-One of the great bonuses of booking B&Bs over camping is that many hosts, like those in Brookside Villa, will also provide packed lunches for hikers for a small fee – we chose ours from a menu to pick up on our way out the next morning.
+One of the bonuses of booking B&Bs over camping is that many hosts, like those in Brookside Villa, will also provide packed lunches for hikers for a small fee – we chose ours from a menu to pick up on our way out the next morning.
 We loved sleepily admiring the stunning sunset views from our windows in the loft room at the top of the building, before heading out to the equally peaceful Samson Inn for a good, filling, traditional pub dinner.
-A really unique sleepy village on such a tiresome hiking route, and a wonderful gem of a B&B call home for the night!
+(You can also stay at The Samson Inn, if you prefer to be in the centre of the village).
+Gilsland is a really unique, sleepy village on such a tiresome hiking route, and Brookside Villa is a wonderful gem of a B&B to call home for the night!
+Find out more and book your stay here.

 Wallsend Guest House, Bowness-on-Solway

-This incredibly tranquil place is the perfect stop to end (or start) your hike!
+This incredibly tranquil place is the perfect stay to end (or start) your Hadrian’s Wall Path hike!
 The hosts are very welcoming and the guesthouse, with 5 rooms, is absolutely immaculate.
 Entering the communal living room in Wallsend Guest House felt like stepping into a stately home!
 Our room upstairs was just as luxurious – a large, soft bed ready for us to collapse into, and we’d specifically booked a room with a bath in the ensuite so we could soak our aching muscles and decompress from a week of carrying heavy backpacks along the undulating Path.
 If you just fancy somewhere to lay your head and sleep, they also have 5 glamping pods available, each with their own wood-fired hot tub for an added touch of luxury to reward your monumental efforts, or get you ready for what’s to come!
+Find out more and book your stay here.

 If you found this post helpful, please consider supporting our blog by donating as little as £1 to our running costs!
 Thank-you!